-Coconut oil is often processed, refined and bleached and that lowers its goodness.
+This oil is often processed, refined and bleached and that lowers its goodness.
 Extra Virgin Coconut Oil is unprocessed and unrefined, so it retains its nutrients in much higher quantity.

 When it comes to vitamins and antioxidants (polyphenols and polysterols), EVCO totally wins hands down over plain coconut oil.
 More antioxidants and more vitamin E content in EVCO make it a powerful anti-pollution, anti-free radical, anti-aging ingredient.

 Extra Virgin Coconut Oil has more fragrance and flavor than plain coconut oil.

 Extra Virgin Coconut Oil is good as a food ingredient/ supplement and also for topical application.
 In simple words, you can eat it, drink it, and apply it too.

 It is a well-recognized fact that South Pacific cultures where coconut is a staple food, people have better health and nominal cardiovascular disease.
 Here are some benefits of EVCO.